luiscruz/course_sustainableSE/2026/p1_measuring_software/g25_energy_compare.md

 ![10_clean](img/g25_energy_compare/measurements_10_violin_box_clean.png)

 ##### Conclusion
-Accross the runs, TikTok showed more unstable or inconsistent energy consumption across runs with similar or higher mean and average.
+Across the runs, TikTok showed more unstable or inconsistent energy consumption across runs with similar or higher mean and average.
 It can be inferred, that TikTok is less energy efficient in the long run.

 ### Statistical Significance
 The tests were conducted after removing outliers.